Skip to main content

 HANDLING

-SPARCS will review, sign, and return to the college the final IPA for the PI, department or college to submit directly to the sponsor.
-The sponsor will review, countersign and return the fully executed agreement to SPARCS (sps@ncsu.edu) for the internal award.
+SPARCS will review, sign, and return the final IPA to the PI, department, or college for submission directly to the sponsor.
+The sponsor will review, countersign, and return the fully executed agreement to SPARCS (sps@ncsu.edu) for the internal award.

-A university employee is requested to work on-site, such as BEA Idaho National Laboratory.
-It’s a formal arrangement in which a researcher has formal ties to both INL and a university.
-These partnerships enhance collaboration, as joint appointees conduct research and development at both home and host institutions.
+A university employee, such as BEA Idaho National Laboratory, is requested to work on-site.
+It’s a formal arrangement in which a researcher has formal ties to INL and a university.
+These partnerships enhance collaboration as joint appointees conduct research and development at home and host institutions.

 • Title convention: Joint Appointment between [Agency Name] and North Carolina State University for Dr. [First and Last Name]